ztkent/pifi/README.md

 You can interact with PiFi programmatically using its RESTful API.

 - Use HTTP requests to get and set WiFi configurations
-- Supports JSON format for easy integration
+- Returns JSON format for easy integration

 ### API Endpoints